 Just like with any service, it is important to conduct some of your own research.
 There are hundreds of thousands of tutors out there all able to tutor the 11 plus but experience and value for money are incredibly skewed.

-Sherpa Online has qualified UK teachers and professional tutors in a whole host of subjects and levels, including 11+ with prices per hour starting at just £15.
+Sherpa Online has qualified UK teachers and professional tutors in a whole host of subjects and levels, including 11+ specialists with prices starting at just £20 per hour.

 Have a question you need answering?
 Check out our forum.